Reference

 The function passed to this boundary condition must have the following signature:

-f(coords, time, index) = SVector{3}(ux, uy, uz)
+f(coords, time, index) = SVector{3}(ux, uy, uz)For a vector-value field, or:

-Where, coords is a vector containing the coordinates of a face, time is the current time in transient simulations (and the iteration number in steady simulations), and index is the local face index (from 1 to N, where N is the number of faces in a given boundary).
-The function must return an SVector (from StaticArrays.jl) representing the velocity vector.
+f(coords, time, index) = p::Numberfor a scalar field.
+In both cases, coords is the coordinate vector of the face, time is the current time (or iteration counter in steady simulations), and index is the local face index from 1 to N, where N is the number of faces on the boundary.
+The function must return either a three-component SVector (StaticArrays.jl) or a plain numeric value, depending on whether the boundary condition represents a vector or scalar field.

-Empty boundary condition model (currently only configured for zero gradient)
+Empty <: AbstractPhysicalConstraintEmpty boundary condition model (currently only configured for zero gradient)

 Fields

-• 'ID' – Boundary ID
+- 'ID' – Boundary ID

-• value – Scalar or Vector value for Empty boundary condition.
+value– Scalar or Vector value for Empty boundary condition.

-This boundary condition extrapolates the face value using the interior cell value.
+Extrapolated <: AbstractNeumannThis boundary condition extrapolates the face value using the interior cell value.
 Equivalent to setting a zero gradient boundary condition (semi-implicitly).
 It applies to both scalar and vector fields.

 Example

-Fixed temperature boundary condition model, which allows the user to specify wall temperature that can be translated to the energy specific model, such as sensible enthalpy.
+FixedTemperature(name::Symbol, model::Enthalpy; T::Number)Fixed temperature boundary condition model, which allows the user to specify wall temperature that can be translated to the energy specific model, such as sensible enthalpy.

 Inputs